jdleesmiller/cross_entropy/README.md

     gem install cross_entropy

+## HISTORY

+### 1.1.0 - 6 May 2017

+- Linted with rubocop
+- Improved test coverage
+- Added recent rubies in CI
+- Improved README

 ## LICENSE

 (The MIT License)

-Copyright (c) 2015 John Lees-Miller
+Copyright (c) 2017 John Lees-Miller

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the